This checklist is available to guide homeowners and professionals through the post-disaster construction process and requirements in Maui.

 Create blueprints (architectural plans) for your home.
 You have many options to accomplish this:

-MDS offers 6 home plans and 9 sets of plans for owners to choose from.
-Their plans are mostly zero waste.
-They are very solid plans and build back better.
+MDS offers 9 home plans and 9 sets of plans for owners to choose from.
+Their plans are mostly zero-waste, very solid, and built back better.

 Skilled Volunteers are trained with the plans that are given as an option.
 The foundation must be completed, and materials must be on site before MDS workers can begin.